 On the coast just north of Alnmouth are the Marden Rocks and a tiny bay that separates Alnmouth from the rocks of Seaton Point at Boulmer.

 Hipsburn, Lesbury and Shilbottle

-Considering its size Alnmouth is very fortunate to still have a railway station (which opened in 1847) on the main East Coast London to Edinburgh line though the station is in fact situated at Hipsburn near Lesbury, a mile to the west of the village.
+Considering its size Alnmouth is very fortunate to still have a railway station (which opened in 1847) on the main East Coast Main Line from London to Edinburgh although the station is in fact situated at Hipsburn near Lesbury, a mile to the west of the village.

 There was once an adjoining branch line just to the north of here which was linked to the railway station at Alnwick that is now the Barter Books bookstore.